callmexss/pytoolet/README.md

 Get some daily information I am insterested in.

-### auto_download_pic.py
+### auto_download_file.py

-Download picture automatically when copy the address of the picture.
+Download picture automatically when copy the address of the file.

+### flypy_exercise.py

+A tool simulate anki card to learn fly pingying.